A Hybrid Communication Approach for Metadata Exchange in Geo-Distributed Fog Environments: Evaluation

 \subsection{Simulation Scenario and Prototype}

-We implement a Java prototype of HFCS using a \emph{Gossip Thread}, which handles the metadata information propagation of a node and \emph{Worker Threads} for task fulfillment.
-The Worker Threads only simulate a temporal decrease of resources, which is redone after a task specific time.
-This should model the complexity of a task and the associated capacity binding of the node.
-Basically, the resources of a node depends on the layer in which the node is contained, with node capabilities determined randomly between a lower and upper bound for each layer.
-This ensures hardware heterogeneity between and within the various layers.

-The Gossip Thread of the prototype implements a gossip protocol as described in \cref{sec:edge_layer}, with gossip initiations per node limited to three.
-We choose a gossip time interval of three seconds to achieve a moderate propagation of metadata information.
-It would also be acceptable to choose a different time frame if an application requires that.

-The clients are implemented as threads which send tasks to the system at intervals of one to five seconds.
-After sending the task, the client moves randomly to a new position, where a distance of up to two geographical longitudes (which equals approximately 222km) and/or latitudes is passed.
-Each client stores the addresses of a contact node and of the cloud.
-If the contact node is unavailable due to network or node issues, the client attempts to connect to the cloud.
-The contact node should usually be the nearest node of the system, since each task is replied with the address of the closest node.

-A \emph{Failure Producer} distributes failures among all nodes (except the cloud), where edge nodes are selected with a probability of 90\%.
-The fail function is triggered pseudo-randomly between 50 and 500 seconds.
-If a node has failed, it stops all communication.

-The simulation is executed on one machine with two cores and 8GB memory.
+Our HFCS prototype uses a \emph{gossip thread}, which handles the metadata information propagation of a node, and \emph{worker threads} that simulate task processing with different hardware capabilities at different layers of the fog continuum.
+The gossip thread implements a gossip protocol, with initiations per node limited to three and a gossip time interval of three seconds.
+Client threads send tasks at intervals of one to five seconds and then simulate random movement to a new position by a random distance of up to two geographical longitudes and/or latitudes.
+Further, we inject failures among edge (90\%) and CNL nodes (10\%) every 50 to 500 seconds.

 We perform five measurement iterations per value.
 Each measurement iteration lasts 15 minutes (plus 10 minutes for initialization and data storage activities).
-There are 1500 clients, 1000 edge nodes, 50 CNL nodes and one cloud, which are distributed pseudo-randomly around the world.
+There are 1500 clients, 1000 edge nodes, 50 CNL nodes and one cloud, which are distributed randomly around the world.
 Based on the geographical coordinates, we assign the nodes to continents, which are assumed as rectangles for simplicity, with different probabilities.
-There, a density parameter is considered so that various agglomerations on a continent are depicted as well.